Imagine walking in your yard without needing to cover yourself with bug sprays or wear full clothing on hot summer days.

-Eucalyptus is a tall mosquito repellent tree and suitable for planting around the border areas of your garden.
+Eucalyptus is a tall mosquito repellent tree and is suitable for planting around the border areas of your garden.

-it's native to Australia, and besides a mosquito repellent, it also has several medicinal properties.
+it’s native to Australia, and besides being a mosquito repellent, it also has several medicinal properties.
 A full-grown Eucalyptus can grow up to 70 meters high.

 12. Wild Bergamot

 You should plant it in a container due to its invasive tendencies.
 It needs full sunlight and well-drained soil to grow.
-It grows up to 4 feet tall, and you can use its leave to treat fungal infection.
+It grows up to 4 feet tall, and you can use its leave to treat fungal infections.

 13 Mums (Chrysanthemum)